NethermindEth/StarknetByExample/pages/advanced-concepts/sierra_ir.md

 # Understanding Sierra: From High-Level Cairo to Safe CASM

-Sierra (**S**afe **I**nt**er**mediate **R**epresent**a**tion) is an intermediate representation of Cairo instructions, designed to bridge the gap between high-level Cairo 1 and low-level Cairo Assembly (CASM).
+Sierra (**S**afe **I**nt**er**mediate **R**epresent**a**tion) is a linear intermediate representation of Cairo instructions, designed to bridge the gap between high-level Cairo 1 and low-level Cairo Assembly (CASM).
-Sierra can be compiled to a subset of CASM that we call `Safe CASM{:md}`.
-It ensures that every function returns by using a compiler that can detect operations that can't be proven such as infinite loops, unsatisfiable constraints, etc.
+Sierra can be compiled to a subset of CASM, known as `Safe CASM{:md}`.

+Sierra ensures that programs are always **provable** by preventing the compilation of programs with infinite loops or invalid constraints.

 ### From Cairo 1 to Sierra

-Before Starknet Alpha v0.11.0, developers wrote contracts in Cairo 0 which compiled directly to Cairo Assembly (CASM), and the contract classes were submitted to the sequencer with `DECLARE` transactions.
-This approach had risks as the sequencer would not be able to know if a given transaction would fail or not without executing it, and would not be able to charge fees for failed transactions.
+Before Starknet Alpha v0.11.0, developers wrote contracts in Cairo 0, which compiled directly to Cairo Assembly (CASM), and contract classes were submitted to the sequencer via `DECLARE` transactions.
+This approach had risks, as the sequencer could not determine whether a given transaction would fail without executing it, and therefore could not charge fees for failed transactions.

-Cairo 1 introduced contract class compilation to this new Sierra intermediate representation instead of directly to CASM.
+Cairo 1 introduced contract class compilation to this new Sierra intermediate representation instead of directly compiling to CASM.
 The Sierra code is then submitted to the sequencer, compiled down to CASM, and finally executed by the Starknet OS.
-The usage of Sierra ensures that every transactions (including failed ones) must be provable, and the sequencers can charge fees for all submitted transactions making DoS attacks really expensive.
+Using Sierra ensures that all transactions (including failed ones) are provable, and allows sequencers to charge fees for all submitted transactions, making DoS attacks significantly more expensive.

 ### Compilation Pipeline